ossicode/OSSI-1Electronics/OSSI-1 Interface Board/README.md

 ### OSSI-1 Satellite Interface Board

-**The interface board is used to connect all solar paneles and deliver the power to the EPS**
+**The interface board is used to connect all solar paneles and deliver the power to the EPS.**
 **As the board is the the on the top, some signals can be measured for inspection.**

 Mainly Eagle 6.1 / 6.5 version